Meet the Paramedics

 Ben Clarke, Critical Care Paramedic

-I joined Surrey Ambulance Service in 2000 and progressed from patient transport to become a paramedic, qualifying in 2003.
+I joined Air Ambulance Kent Surrey Sussex in 2000 and progressed from patient transport to become a paramedic, qualifying in 2003.
 In 2010 I completed my Critical Care Paramedic course and was working in the Chertsey area.
 It has been a long held ambition to work for the charity and it is an honour to now be working full time alongside such a dedicated team of charity staff, pilots and clinicians.
 It is an environment of constant challenges and learning, to ensure the best possible care is delivered when needed most.
 I live locally with my wife and two children.
 Outside of work I’m kept busy with my young children and renovation of our home!

 Richard de Coverly, Assistant Director of Operations